hannobraun/radish/README.md

 Radish uses HTML5 technology (specifically canvas) with [CoffeeScript](http://coffeescript.org) for the programming language.
-It's ready right now, if you need it, but be careful: Radish is still pretty young and not everything you would expect might be there yet.
+It's ready right now, if you need it, but be careful: It's still very rough around the edges not everything you would expect might be there yet.

 ## Get started